-Dignity for All is a multi-year, multi-partner, non-partisan campaign.
-This campaign’s vision is to make a poverty-free and more socially secure and cohesive Canada a reality by 2020.
-The conviction behind this campaign is that Canadians must respect and defend the right of every person to dignity and security.
+Dignity for All is a multi-year, multi-partner, non-partisan campaign with a vision to create a poverty-free and more socially secure and cohesive Canada.

-Everyone has a role to play in building a poverty-free and more socially secure Canada – governments at all levels, businesses of all sizes and types, community and other civil society organizations, and individuals.
-The federal government, with its particular policymaking, legislative, taxation and redistributive powers, has an especially critical role.
-The Dignity for All Campaign is therefore aimed primarily to achieve federal action.
+Although everyone has a role to play in building this Canada –individuals, organizations, businesses, and all levels of government–it’s the federal government, with its particular policymaking, legislative, taxation and redistributive powers, that has an especially critical role.
+The Dignity for All campaign is therefore aimed primarily to achieve three federal policy goals:

-- A federal Act to eliminate poverty, promote social inclusion and strengthen social security: Inspired by similar legislation in other jurisdictions, this Act will ensure an ongoing federal role and responsibility for social development, while demonstrating a lasting federal commitment for leadership and for accountability to citizens for results.
+Secondly, we ask for the introduction and implementation of a federal Anti-Poverty Act to eradicate poverty, promote social inclusion and strengthen social security: Inspired by similar legislation in other jurisdictions, this Act will ensure an ongoing federal role and responsibility for social development while demonstrating a lasting federal commitment for leadership and for accountability to citizens for results.

-- Sufficient federal revenue to invest in social security: In order to fulfill its role and responsibility to ensure social security, generally, and to combat poverty, specifically, the federal government must have sufficient revenue, or “fiscal capacity.”
+Finally, we need as for the sufficient collection and allocation of federal revenue to provide social and economic security for all.
+In order to fulfill its role and responsibility to ensure social security generally, and to combat poverty specifically, the federal government must take action to guarantee sufficient, or “fiscal capacity.”
 The Dignity for All Campaign will promote public understanding of the link between the taxes Canadians pay and the supports and services we benefit from as a result.
-The campaign will also advance policy proposals for sufficient and fair taxation.

 Check out the model national anti-poverty plan document for more details!